bbleck/CampusCompass/README.md

 ## Cosmetic Improvements
 The following cosmetic improvements could be made to the app:
 - Color scheme
-- Increasing the size of compass drawables
 - Handling unexpected javascript in JSON strings (as seen in the extra info associated with some, but not all, library locations).
-- Clicking on a search list item should highlight and center the associated marker on the map.
 - Better graphical representation helping users to use the toolbar to navigate back to the main menu (this navigation is the expected way to return to main menu).